nephio-project/docs/content/en/docs/neo-porch/4_tutorials_and_how-tos/initializing-first-package.md

 ---

-## Step 6b: Reject the Package (Alternative)
+## Step 6b: Reject the Package Revision (Alternative)

-If the package needs more work, reject it to return to `Draft`:
+If the package revision needs more work, reject it to return to `Draft`:

 ```bash
 porchctl rpkg reject porch-test.my-first-package.v1 --namespace default